 C. Transitions between Concepts

-A good writer will make a smooth transition from one paragraph to another with a new idea.
-After each paragraph, mentally note its relation to the preceding paragraph.
-The paragraph is the main structural unit of any passage.
+A good writer will make smooth transitions from one conceptual issue to another.
+After each paragraph mentally note its relation to the preceding paragraph.
 To find a paragraph’s purpose, ask yourself:

 - Why did the author include this paragraph?

 - What shift did the author have in mind when transitioning to this paragraph?

-Tone can shift suddenly in a new paragraph.
-Watching for tone changes and transition changes allow you to follow the author.
+Tone can shift suddenly within paragraphs.
+Watching for tone changes and transition changes allow you to more closely follow the author’s line of reasoning.